tmelliott/react-rserve/README.md

   });
 ```

-TODO: create this file with the `ts` package.
+TODO: create this file with the `RserveTS` package.

 2. Set up the provider: